 The workers picked up the marble scrap from building sites to use as flooring in their own residence.

-Terrazzo comes in a large variety of color and finishes depending on the size and the color of the material mixed.
+Terrazzo comes in a large variety of colors and finishes depending on the size and the color of the material mixed.

 Why is terrazzo a good material?